Central Park Mall in fall in NYC.

 Need help capturing the best of NYC — with you in the photos?
 Book one of our Private Photo Journeys, a walking tour that includes photos of your group to keep.
 Or get a styled, custom shoot that tells your unique story through an NYC Influencer Shoot or Professional New York City Shoot.
 Email [email protected] with inquiries.

-With a slight chill — and the scent of pumpkin spice — in the air, a bike tour is an enjoyable way to explore NYC.
-Best of all, there are a number of routes to choose from, like:
+With a slight chill and the scent of pumpkin spice in the air, a bike tour is an enjoyable way to explore NYC.
+Best of all, there are several options to choose from, like:

-This annual Halloween night parade in Greenwich Village shows how creative its costumed marchers can be.
+The annual Village Halloween Parade in Greenwich Village shows just how creative its costumed marchers can be.

 The public can view — or even join in the festivities — along its route from 6th Avenue / Spring Street to 16th Street.

-Located in Fort Tryon Park, this branch of the Metropolitan Museum of Art is all about medieval European art, architecture, and gardens designed with elements from medieval cloisters and other related sites in Europe.
+Located in Fort Tryon Park, the Met Cloisters is a branch of the Metropolitan Museum of Art that is all about medieval European art, architecture, and gardens designed with elements from medieval cloisters and other related sites in Europe.

-Before or after the Met Cloisters, check out Fort Tryon Park — one of the top New York Instagram spots and a great place to immerse yourself in nature.
+Before or after the Met Cloisters, check out Fort Tryon Park, a great spot for hiking in Manhattan and immersing yourself in nature.

 Here you’ll find eight miles of pathways, Hudson River views, and the Heather Garden, the city’s largest garden with unrestricted public access and many plant and tree species.